MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

 ### Round-trip messages

-This example follows the [Round trip section of the WebMessage sample page][ScenarioWebMessageHTML].
-It shows a round-trip message from WebView2 to the host app, and back.
+This example follows the `<h2>Round trip</h2>` section of the WebMessage sample page, [ScenarioWebMessage.html](https://github.com/MicrosoftEdge/WebView2Samples/blob/a12bfcc2bc8a1155529c35c7bd4645036f492ca0/SampleApps/WebView2APISample/assets/ScenarioWebMessage.html).
+This example shows a round-trip message from WebView2 to the host app and back.
 The host app receives a request from WebView2 and returns the bounds of the active window.

 When requested by the host app, the C++ file gets the window bounds and sends the data to WebView2 as a JSON web message.

-1. When the user selects the button, WebView2 transmits a message from the web page to the native application using `window.chrome.webview.postMessage`.
+1. When the user clicks the button, WebView2 transmits a message from the web page to the native application using `window.chrome.webview.postMessage`.

     ```html
     function GetWindowBounds() {